Write/AutoPlayFootybite/README.md

 # 👁️‍🗨️ How to Inspect Websites Myself ?

 ## Iframe
 - Firefox can easily bypass website's right-click limitations by pressing Shift while right-clicking on a player.
 - If the player is indeed in an iframe you can right-click, press This frame > Open in a new tab or inspect it to get it's real link.
-   I'd recommend clicking firce 'Inspect source code of this frame', because if you open it directly, **almost every time** it contains some js code to put you on an other URL, or makes your Browser freeze.
+  - I'd recommend clicking first 'Inspect source code of this frame', because if you open it directly, **almost every time** it contains some js code to put you on an other URL, or makes your Browser freeze.